Buying products in Vietnam can be very tricky and surprising. One general rule is that when the price is too good to be true, it often is.

-For most mundane purchase needs, everything is often priced below 500,000 vnd which is roughly 20 euros.
+For most mundane purchase needs, everything is often priced below 500,000 vnd, which is roughly 20 euros.

 Especially if you know how to order from e-commerce giants such as shopee.vn.
-If these goods will be enough for most cases, you have to understand that quality in Asia is very different from quality in Europe.
+If these goods will be enough in most cases, you have to understand that quality in Asia is very different from quality in Europe.

-For this reason, I find it very hard to invest in designer clothes if you don’t own the proper Wardrobe closet to keep them safe.
+For this reason, I find it very hard to invest in designer clothes if you don’t own the proper wardrobe closet to keep them safe.

 Toys and equipement for children

 When you buy toys for your children in Vietnam, you have to be very careful.
 Here, regulation is not as strong, so it’s easy to get dangerous toys for your children.
 For example, a cheap Rubik’s cube that can break into many pieces and be swallowed by a kid